xen-troops/android_vendor_xen_evs/README.md

 [==========] 40 tests from 1 test suite ran.
 (239099 ms total)
 [  PASSED  ] 40 tests.
 ```

+Sometimes, test could fail due to laggs in interaction with drivers.

 To reduce memory usage, one change was applied: